wrzlbrmft/domains/README.md

  -r,--remove-redundant           remove redundant list entries (e.g.
                                  ".com" includes ".foo.com", so ".foo.com"
-                                 is redundant and removed) -s,--save-domains <file>        save optimized domain list to new text file -u,--remove-unused-exceptions   remove unused exception list entries
+                                 is redundant and removed) -s,--save-domains <file>        save optimized domain list as new text file -u,--remove-unused-exceptions   remove unused exception list entries
                                  (e.g. if ".com" is NOT on the domain